Karen Godette, MD

 Dr. Godette is a member of the American Society of Therapeutic Radiology and Oncology, American Society of Clinical Oncology, Connective Tissue Oncology Society, American Medical Women’s Association, American Board of Radiology and National Medical Association, where she served as chair of the radiology section from 2005-2007.

 Dr. Godette was awarded the Woodruff Fund Clinical Teaching Support Award in Radiation Oncology in 2002 for her commitment to teaching.
+She was listed as one of Atlanta Magazine's "Top Doctors" in 2016 and 2017.

 Dr. Godette participates in national clinical trials of breast, cervical, and prostate cancers along with soft tissue sarcomas.
 Her research focuses on improving the multidisciplinary care of these malignancies.